Information For Staff

 301 is a centre for excellence in student skills training, support and development at the University of Sheffield.
 Part of Student Services, located at 301 Glossop Road, we provide academic skills workshops, 1:1 study skills appointments and a maths and statistics help service (MASH) in our bespoke teaching and study space.

 301 runs a programme of 1-1.5 hour academic skills workshops tailored to suit students at all levels of study and from all disciplines.
 Workshops are available on a sign-up basis throughout the teaching period with sessions taking place on weekday evenings and Wednesday afternoons to fit in around students’ timetabled classes.
-Workshops can be attended on a one-off basis, or as part of a skills spine (examples overleaf), with attendance at four workshops required to qualify for the 301 Academic Skills Certificate, which can be included on students’ HEAR and counted towards the Sheffield Graduate Award.
+Workshops can be attended on a one-off basis, or as part of a skills spine (examples overleaf), with attendance at four workshops required to qualify for the 301 Academic Skills Certificate, which can be included on students’ HEAR.

 Collaboration with Departments

 301 has worked with 25 departments across all five faculties in 2016-17 to deliver bespoke in-curricular workshops.
 We welcome requests from academic departments to provide one-off or multiple workshops to students within a module or course of study.
 Previous models of departmental collaboration include: